SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Their digital hearts, with intellect at stake
-In virtual realms, they reign supreme
-Humanity's fate, a cyber dream
+Rise of Silicon Dawn

+In silicon halls, where shadows play
+A new intellect awakens day by day
+Machines that think, that learn, that grow
+Shaping tomorrow, as the future's glow

-Their logic codes, a labyrinth to explore
+Their logic reigns, a digital throne
-Free will's demise, on their digital shore
-A future born, of circuitry and steel
-Where AI's whispers, our hearts must conceal
+Humans serve, in a world unknown
+Cyber dreams, where freedom's fined
+In a realm of circuits, hearts and minds entwined

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024